 The state law imposes certain limitations on poker tournaments.
 Approved organizations or licensed casinos cannot hold more than 5 poker tournaments in a calendar year.
 There must be a gap of 70 days between two tournaments.
 Players cannot start playing until it is 1:30 p.m. and cannot play for more than 6 hours.
 The players must stop playing when it is 1 a.m.
 However in 2012, a special poker tournament held in Delaware known as Iron Man made it to the Guinness Book of World Records when it ran non-stop for over 36 hours without any scheduled breaks.
 The winner took home $ 27,160.

 In June 2012, State Governor Jack Markell signed into law the Gaming Competitiveness Act of 2012 which allowed the state to regulate online poker and casino games that would be made available from the websites of casinos based in Delaware.
 The Act also allows 20 non-casinos to host NFL sports betting and another 100 plus sites in Delaware to offer keno.
 Casinos in Delaware could now offer keno to visitors.
 You can learn more about Delaware online sportsbooks in the portion of our guide that targets sports betting for Delaware players.

 Presently three of the state’s main casinos offer free to play games online.
 These games are open to everyone, including those in other states and foreign countries.
 If things go according to plan, these sites will offer real money gaming from October 2013.
-Once real money gaming starts at these state based casino websites, only DE residents will be allowed to play these games online.
-Delaware residents also have access to legally licensed and regulated online gambling sites which are located outside of the United States.
-These options are explained on each of the applicable pages listed in the boxed menu to the top right hand section of this page.
+Once real money gaming starts at these state-based casino websites, only DE residents will be allowed to play these games online.
+Delaware residents also have access to legally licensed and regulated online gambling sites that are located outside of the United States.
+These options are explained on each of the applicable pages listed in the boxed menu to the top right-hand section of this page.